You are here

 2. the spouse who receives alimony has tried to become self-supporting; and

-3. the spouse who pays alimony is able to pay it and it is not too hard on him or her. .
+3. the spouse who pays alimony is able to pay it and it is not too hard on them to do so.

 Example